lwhite1/dabooDb/README.md

 ### 2.0

 * Client-Server or embedded modes
-* Excellent performance at scale (say, up to 100 million records)
+* Excellent performance at scale (say, less than 10 micros per read, up to 100 million records)

 At this point, we will have a good working system, and proceed with making a Low Performance/High Latency version, that can be used as a starting point for students.